 Congratulations!
 You made the great decision to include an engagement session as part of your photography wedding package.
-As per our previous post, there are many valuable reasons to participate in such a session which you can read about HERE.
+As per our previous post, there are many valuable reasons to participate in such a session which you can read about: 4 Reasons why an Engagement Session is such a smart option.

 Of course you will want to make the best of the session, which usually lasts about 1.5 hours, by making sure you are fully ready.
 Below you will find a collection of tips, do’s and don’ts which we have collected over the years and passed on to our couples to make sure sure that each and every photo shoot turns out great.